alus-it/AirNavigator/release/README.txt

 GPX tracks

-When AirNavigator gets a fix from the GPS receiver starts to record: position, altitude, heading and ground speed in a GPX track file saved in the directory: /AirNavigator/Tracks/.
+When the user starts the track recorder via the main menu, AirNavigator records: position, altitude, heading and ground speed in a GPX track file saved in the directory: /AirNavigator/Tracks/.
 Every track file is named with his date and UTC time of creation.
 You can download them from your device and analyze the track of your flight using for example Google Earth.
 To prevent excessive size of track files AirNavigator doesn't record every time a sentence is received, but this is done considering a maximum interval of time and a minimum distance covered from the last tracked point.
 This means that, for example, if you stand for one hour in the same place without moving AirNavigator will record this position only one time.

-USAGE AND TEST PROCEDURE
+TYPICAL USAGE

-By downloading and using this program you understand that it just an experiment and must not used for real navigation purposes.
+By downloading and using this program you understand that it is an experimental project: use it at your own risk.
-Actually the only one use of AirNavigator is to test itself, here the procedure:

  1. Prepare your flight plan as described previously: a flight that you know where you can recognize if the program is wrong
  2. You can check your GPX flight plans with Google Earth, just to see if you're not going to "fly inside mountains"
  3. Upload your GPX flight plan in the Routes folder of AirNavigator on the TomTom navigator
  4. Start AirNavigator
+ 5. In the main menu choose "Load flight plan"
- 5. At the first screen of AirNavigator you can select the desired GPX file with your route, then choose "LOAD"
+ 6. Then you can select the desired route (between the GPX files in the "Routes" folder), and choose "LOAD"
+ 7. The program will go back to the main menu, this is the moment to prepare for take off
+ 8. When ready to go press "Start Track Recorder" to start recording your effective track...
+ 9. ... and then press "Start navigation": AirNavigator will display the HSI screen
- 6. Now AirNavigator is displaying the main screen, "Wait to get a fix" or "Ready to start" depending if you got already a fix
+10. The program will display "Wait to get a fix" or "Nav to ..." depending if the GPS unit got already a fix
- 7. When you have a fix, touch the screen once to start the navigation immediately before the take off.
- 8. During the the flight, try to understand if, what AirNavigator says, have sense...
+11. During the the flight the HSI will give the indications to follow exactly the route
- 9. When arrived you can touch the screen another time to reverse the route and start to fly back to the original departure
+12. Once arrived touch the HSI screen to go back to main menu and pressing "Reverse flight plan" you can reverse your route to the original departure location
-10. After the second touch of the screen, AirNavigator can be closed touching the upper left corner of the screen
+13. When ready to fly back press "Start Navigation" to show again the HSI screen working on the reversed route
+14. Pressing anywhere in the HSI screen it is possible to go back to the main menu
+15. In the main menu, pressing "EXIT", AirNavigator will be terminated, if necessary it will unload the route and stop the track recorder automatically
 11. Download from the Track folder of AirNavigator the GPX track of your flight, again with Google Earth you can display it for analysis purposes